Improving Intrinsic Exploration with Language Abstractions: Introduction

 \section{Introduction}

-\blfootnote{\textsuperscript{*}Correspondence to \texttt{muj@stanford.edu}.
-Work done during an internship at Meta AI.} A central challenge in reinforcement learning (RL) is designing agents which can solve complex, long-horizon tasks with sparse rewards.
-In the absence of extrinsic rewards, one popular solution is to provide an agent with \emph{intrinsic} rewards for exploration and motivation \cite{schmidhuber1991possibility,schmidhuber2010formal,oudeyer2007intrinsic,oudeyer2009intrinsic}.

-Intrinsic exploration methods invariably face the challenging design choice of how to measure exploration.
-One common answer is that an agent should be rewarded for attaining ``novel'' states in the environment, but na\"{i}ve measures of novelty have limitations.
-For example, consider an agent in the kitchen of a large house that must make an omelet.
-Simple novelty-based exploration will reward an agent for visiting every room in the house, but a more effective strategy would be to stay put and use the stove.
+A central challenge in reinforcement learning (RL) is designing agents that can solve complex, long-horizon tasks with sparse rewards.
+In the absence of extrinsic rewards, one popular solution is to provide \emph{intrinsic} rewards for exploration \cite{oudeyer2009intrinsic,oudeyer2007intrinsic,schmidhuber1991possibility,schmidhuber2010formal}.
+This invariably leads to the challenging question: how should one measure exploration?
+One common answer is that an agent should be rewarded for attaining ``novel'' states in the environment, but naive measures of novelty have limitations.
+For example, consider an agent that starts in the kitchen of a large house and must make an omelet.
+Simple state-based exploration will reward an agent for visiting every room in the house, but a more effective strategy would be to stay put and use the stove.
 Moreover, like kitchens with different-colored appliances, states can look cosmetically different but have the same underlying semantics, and thus are not truly novel.
-Together, these constitute two fundamental challenges for intrinsic exploration, especially in real-world or procedurally-generated tasks: first, how can we reward true progress in the environment over meaningless exploration?
+Together, these constitute two fundamental challenges for intrinsic exploration: first, how can we reward true progress in the environment over meaningless exploration?
 Second, how can we tell when a state is not just superficially, but \emph{semantically} novel?

-Fortunately, humans are equipped with a powerful tool for solving both problems: natural language.
-As a cornerstone of human learning and teaching, language has strong priors over the features and behaviors needed for meaningful interaction and skill acquisition.
-It also describes a rich and compositional set of concepts as simple as directions (e.g.\ \emph{move left}) and as abstract as conjunctions of high level tasks (e.g.\ \emph{acquire the amulet and defeat the wizard}) that can categorize and unify many possible states in the world.
+Fortunately, humans are equipped with a powerful tool for solving both problems: language.
+As a cornerstone of human intelligence, language has strong priors over the features and behaviors needed for exploration and skill acquisition.
+It also describes a rich and compositional set of meaningful behaviors as simple as directions (e.g.\ \emph{move left}) and as abstract as conjunctions of high level tasks (e.g.\ \emph{retrieve the ring and defeat the wizard}) that can categorize and unify many possible world states.